mhightower83/BacktraceLog/ReadMe.md

 ```
 // compiler command-line options to accommodate tracking last call before HWDT
 -finstrument-functions
--finstrument-functions-exclude-function-list=app_entry,mmu_wrap_irom_fn,stack_thunk_get_,ets_intr_,ets_post,Cache_Read_Enable,non32xfer_exception_handler
+-finstrument-functions-exclude-function-list=app_entry,ets_intr_,ets_post,Cache_Read_Enable,non32xfer_exception_handler
--finstrument-functions-exclude-file-list=umm_malloc,hwdt_app_entry,core_esp8266_postmortem,core_esp8266_app_entry_noextra4k,backtrace,StackThunk
+-finstrument-functions-exclude-file-list=umm_malloc,hwdt_app_entry,core_esp8266_postmortem,core_esp8266_app_entry_noextra4k,mmu_iram,backtrace,BacktraceLog,StackThunk
 ```
 For details about the GCC command line option `-finstrument-functions` see https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html

 There are two possible cases for using this.
 1. Primary use was for Hardware WDT Stack Dump, see ReadMe.md in `examples/HwdtBacktrace` for details.
 2. However, it may be useful in debugging where a crash occurs in an end/edge function.
 In these function the compiler does not need to save the return address on the stack, making it difficult to backtrace through the stack.
 Using `-finstrument-functions`, will necessitate all functions to call the profiler enter/exit functions.
 There may be other/better optimization changes to achieve this goal; however, I don't know of them.
+Adding `asm volatile("" ::: "a0", "memory");` at the top of the function is also another alternative for this issue.

 For case 2 to link properly, you will need to add something like this:
 ```